emissary-ingress/emissary/reference/ambassador-with-aws.md

     redirect_cleartext_from: 8080
 ```

-**Note:** Ensure there is no `ambassador-certs` secret in Ambassador's Namespace.
-If present, the tls `Module` will configure Ambassador to expect HTTPS traffic.
+**Note:** Ensure there is no `ambassador-certs` secret in the Ambassador Edge Stack Namespace.
+If present, the tls `Module` will configure Ambassador Edge Stack to expect HTTPS traffic.

 Editing the example service configuration above will give us: